aleregue89/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+# Project Title:
+MyReads

+# Author:
+Alejandro Regueira
+aleregue89@gmail.com

+# Description:
+In the MyReads project, I'll create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The project emphasizes using React to build the application.

+# Prerequisites:
+* install all project dependencies with `npm install`
+* start the development server with `npm start`

+# Hierarchy of the Project:
+*App.js
+    -OpenSearchButton.js
+    -ListBooksContent.js
+        -BookShelf.js
+            -Book.js
+                -BookShelfChanger.js
+    -SearchBooks.js
+        -SearchBooksList.js

+# Built with:
+React

 ## TL;DR

 To get started developing right away: